cloudfoundry/cf-mysql-release/docs/cluster-config.md

 To take advantage of all the extra features available with the `innodb_file_per_table = ON` option, we use the `Barracuda` file format.

+### Innodb Strict Mode

+Innodb Strict Mode is disabled by default by can be enabled by configuring the `cf_mysql.mysql.innodb_strict_mode` property of the mysql job to `true`

 ### Temporary Tables

 MySQL is configured to convert temporary in-memory tables to temporary on-disk